Open-Verifik/zelf-documentation/docs-es/legal/terminos-uso.md

 It is your responsibility to determine what, if any, taxes apply to the transactions that you have submitted transaction details for via the Services, and it is your responsibility to report and remit the correct tax to the appropriate tax authority.
 You agree that we are not responsible for determining whether taxes apply to your transactions or for collecting, reporting, withholding, or remitting any taxes arising from any Digital Asset-related transactions.

-### Acceptance of Terms
+### Aceptación de Términos

-By using ZNS, you confirm that you have read, understood, and agreed to these Terms.
-If you do not agree with any part of these Terms, you must not use ZNS.
+Al usar ZNS, confirma que ha leído, entendido y aceptado estos Términos.
+Si no está de acuerdo con alguna parte de estos Términos, no debe usar ZNS.

-#### **Premium Terms**
+#### **Términos Premium**

-The Zelf Premium Services are valid for 12 months from the purchase date.
+Los Servicios Premium de Zelf son válidos por 12 meses desde la fecha de compra.

-#### **Termination Policy**
+#### **Política de Terminación**

-Non-adherence to Zelf's Terms of Service and abuse of Zelf Premium Services may trigger a temporary or permanent exclusion from Zelf Premium Services without compensation or denial of a full refund in case the Customer requests subscription cancellation.
+El incumplimiento de los Términos de Servicio de Zelf y el abuso de los Servicios Premium de Zelf pueden desencadenar una exclusión temporal o permanente de los Servicios Premium de Zelf sin compensación o denegación de un reembolso completo en caso de que el Cliente solicite la cancelación de suscripción.

-Zelf reserves the right to discontinue subscriptions at any time due to external circumstances beyond its control or legal obligations.
+Zelf se reserva el derecho de discontinuar suscripciones en cualquier momento debido a circunstancias externas fuera de su control u obligaciones legales.

-#### Changes of Terms
+#### Cambios de Términos

-We reserve the right to modify these Terms at any time.
-You are encouraged to review the Terms periodically for any changes.
-Your continued use of ZNS following the posting of changes will mean that you accept and agree to the changes.
+Nos reservamos el derecho de modificar estos Términos en cualquier momento.
+Se le anima a revisar los Términos periódicamente para cualquier cambio.
+Su uso continuado de ZNS después de la publicación de cambios significará que acepta y está de acuerdo con los cambios.

-#### Termination
+#### Terminación

-We may terminate or suspend your access to ZNS without prior notice or liability, for any reason whatsoever, including without limitation if you breach the Terms.
+Podemos terminar o suspender su acceso a ZNS sin previo aviso o responsabilidad, por cualquier razón, incluyendo sin limitación si viola los Términos.

-### **Eligibility of Services**
+### **Elegibilidad de Servicios**

-To be eligible to use ZNS: (i) you must be at least eighteen (18) years old and legally competent to enter into these Terms; (ii) you must not be a resident of sanctioned jurisdictions according to any trade embargoes, UN Security Council Resolutions (“UNSCR”) or HM Treasury’s financial sanctions regime; and (iii) you must not be currently the subject of or subject to economic sanctions such as the United Nations Security Council Sanctions List, the list of specially designated nationals maintained by OFAC, the denied persons or entity list of the U.S. Department of Commerce or any similar list maintained by any other relevant sanctions authority.
+Para ser elegible para usar ZNS: (i) debe tener al menos dieciocho (18) años de edad y ser legalmente competente para celebrar estos Términos; (ii) no debe ser residente de jurisdicciones sancionadas según cualquier embargo comercial, Resoluciones del Consejo de Seguridad de la ONU ("UNSCR") o el régimen de sanciones financieras del HM Treasury; y (iii) no debe estar actualmente sujeto o ser sujeto de sanciones económicas como la Lista de Sanciones del Consejo de Seguridad de las Naciones Unidas, la lista de nacionales especialmente designados mantenida por OFAC, la lista de personas o entidades denegadas del Departamento de Comercio de EE.UU. o cualquier lista similar mantenida por cualquier otra autoridad de sanciones relevante.
 If you are using our Services on behalf of a legal entity, you further represent and warrant that: (iv) the legal entity is duly organized and validly existing under the applicable laws of the jurisdiction of its organization; and (v) you are duly authorized by such legal entity to act on its behalf.
 You can only use our Services if permitted under the laws of your jurisdiction.
 For the avoidance of doubt, you may not use our Services if you are located in, or a citizen or resident of any state, country, territory or other jurisdiction where your use of our Services would be illegal or otherwise violate any applicable laws.
 Please make sure that these Terms are in compliance with all laws, rules, and regulations that apply to you.
 You agree that you are only using our Services with legally-obtained funds that rightfully belong to you.
 By using ZNS, you represent and warrant that you meet all eligibility requirements that we outline in these Terms.
 We may still refuse to let certain people access or use ZNS, however, and we reserve the right to change our eligibility criteria at any time.

-### Availability ad Accuracy
+### Disponibilidad y Precisión

-While we strive to provide a reliable and error-free service, ZNS depends on various factors such as third-party services and network availability, which may affect the availability and accuracy of our services.
-We do not guarantee that the services will always be available or uninterrupted.
+Aunque nos esforzamos por proporcionar un servicio confiable y libre de errores, ZNS depende de varios factores como servicios terceros y disponibilidad de red, que pueden afectar la disponibilidad y precisión de nuestros servicios.
+No garantizamos que los servicios estarán siempre disponibles o sin interrupciones.

-### Your Responsibilities
+### Sus Responsabilidades

-As a user of a non-custodial software solution, you are entirely responsible for managing your private keys, which are necessary to access your digital assets.
-You must keep your ZNS information, including your seed phrases, secure from loss or theft.
-Failure to do so may result in the irreversible loss of your assets.
+Como usuario de una solución de software no custodial, usted es completamente responsable de gestionar sus claves privadas, que son necesarias para acceder a sus activos digitales.
+Debe mantener su información de ZNS, incluyendo sus frases semilla, segura de pérdida o robo.
+El incumplimiento de esto puede resultar en la pérdida irreversible de sus activos.

 ### **Intellectual Properties**